Graph subshifts: Periodicity and finiteness

 Thus there are two complementary ways in which a nonempty SFT may have only infinite configurations: either by preventing strongly periodic configurations, or by forcing them to have stabilizers that are not residually finite.

-In the non-residually-finite case (like the Tarski monster groups, see for instance \cite{ol2012geometry}), one can build SFTs with strongly periodic configurations that do not fold uniformly onto finite graphs. \begin{rem} $\Gamma$ is not residually finite if and only if $\Z_{\{0\}}^\Gamma$ includes an SFT containing the Cayley graph of $\Gamma$ but no finite quotient of it.
-Indeed, one can consider the SFT $\Z$ included in $\Z_{\{0\}}^\Gamma$ defined by the additional constraint that $u$ is never a cycle, where $u$ is a noncyclic path that witnesses that $\Gamma$ is not residually finite, in the sense that all finite quotients of $\Gamma$ map $u$ to $\varepsilon$. \end{rem}
+In the latter case (for example when the stabilizer is a Tarski monster group, see for instance \cite{ol2012geometry}), one can build SFTs with strongly periodic configurations that do not fold uniformly onto finite graphs, as shown by the following. \begin{remark} $\Gamma$ is not residually finite if and only if $\Z_{\{0\}}^\Gamma$ includes an SFT containing the Cayley graph of $\Gamma$ but no finite quotient of it.
+Indeed, one can consider the SFT $\Z$ included in $\Z_{\{0\}}^\Gamma$ defined by the additional constraint that $u$ is never a cycle, where $u$ is a noncyclic path that witnesses that $\Gamma$ is not residually finite, in the sense that all finite quotients of $\Gamma$ map $u$ to $\varepsilon$. \end{remark}